SabarishR08/ai-threat-detection-security-ops/README.md

 - Demonstrates full-stack development and security engineering
 - Integrates multiple third-party APIs and AI services
 - Production-ready architecture with testing and documentation

+> **Note**: External API calls are mocked or rate-limited during testing to ensure reliability and reproducibility.

 ---